jackclarke96/AoC-2023/05/part2-refactor/files/plan.md

 # Plan

 Brute forcing this would be very inefficient.

-instead, convert the maps into a set of functions e.g.
+Instead, convert the maps into a set of functions e.g.

-For a <= x0 < b, x1 = f1(x0)
+For a <= x0 < b, x1 = f1(x0),

-For c <= x0 < d, x1 = f2(x0)
+For c <= x0 < d, x1 = f2(x0),

 ...

-Then we can can compose the functions at each later
+Then we can can compose the functions at each layer.

-The equations at map 1 are basically:
+The equations are basically:

 * x1 = x0 + a for x0Min, x0Max > 0.

 * x2 = x1 + b for specific ranges of x1

-* but x1 = x0 + a ,so x2 = x1 + a + b for some new x0Min, x0Max.
+* but x1 = x0 + a, so x2 = x1 + a + b for some new x0Min, x0Max.

 We can then split the initial range by working backwards and using mins and maxes.